svkakani/app/README.md

 # Docker Application Packages

 An *experimental* utility to help make Compose files more reusable and sharable.
-For tes
+Fo

 ## The problem application packages solve